The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Denial isn't just a river in Egypt, man.

-Like at that point, you're asking too much of me.
+At that point, you're asking too much of me.

 And that's reasonable to say that's that one's gone too far.

-You know, going into the 2022 election, um, Richard Barris, the people's pundit guy, had Wisconsin as like a crapshoot, basically.
+You know, going into the 2022 election, Richard Barris, the people's pundit guy, had Wisconsin as like a crapshoot, basically.

-Yeah, in 2020, Richard Barris had Wisconsin at his like toss-up for the most part.
+In 2020, Richard Barris had Wisconsin at his like toss-up for the most part.

 And so we didn't learn anything from this.

-And you know, Barrington and I have too many conversations.
+And, you know, Barrington and I have too many conversations.

 I can't remember if I'm repeating myself or not.